 Unfortunately, nursing home abuse and neglect run rampant in Florida.
 Many of the nursing homes in our state score extremely low in resident satisfaction, safety, and overall care.
 That is despite the fact that families often pay hundreds of thousands of dollars yearly to house their loved ones there.

-At Viles & Beckman, LLC, our Fort Myers nursing home abuse attorneys believe nursing home negligence to be inexcusable in every circumstance.
+At Viles & Beckman, LLC, our Fort Myers personal injury attorneys believe nursing home negligence to be inexcusable in every circumstance.
 We have committed to fighting for the rights of Florida’s seniors and their families and will hold irresponsible nursing homes accountable for the suffering and hardships they cause.

 Nursing Homes Have a Duty of Care